H781: Unauthorized Public Camping & Sleeping. Latest Version

 (1) Department. – The North Carolina Department of Health and Human Services (DHHS) or the county health department if designated by DHHS.

-(3) Public camping or sleeping. – Lodging or residing overnight in a temporary outdoor habitation used as a dwelling or living space and evidenced by the erection of a tent or other temporary shelter, the presence of bedding or pillows, or the storage of personal belongings or lodging or residing overnight in an outdoor space without a tent or other temporary shelter.
-The term does not include (i) lodging or residing overnight in a motor vehicle that is registered, insured, and located in a place where it may be lawfully or (ii) camping for recreational purposes on property designated for those purposes.
+(2) Public camping or sleeping. – Lodging or residing overnight in a temporary outdoor habitation used as a dwelling or living space and evidenced by the erection of a tent or other temporary shelter, the presence of bedding or pillows, or the storage of personal belongings or lodging or residing overnight in an outdoor space without a tent or other temporary shelter.
+The term does not include (i) lodging or residing overnight in a motor vehicle that is registered, insured, and located in a place where it may be lawfully used or (ii) camping for recreational purposes on property designated for those purposes.

-(1) Ensuring the safety and security of the designated property and the persons lodging or residing on the property.
+(1) Ensuring the safety and security of the designated property and the persons lodging or residing on the designated property.

 (2) Maintaining sanitation, which must, at a minimum, include providing access to clean and operable restrooms and running water.